 In abstract and conceptual music, Mann has worked with sound artists David Long, Ros Bandt and Erdem Helvacioglu and ethnomusicologist Robert Reigle.
 Work and performance with mentor Richard Nunns and taonga puoro, soundworld of the Maori, enrich her perspective of this field of music, and its relationship to culture and the earth.
 Her documentary project Illuminations on Consciousness explores synaesthesia and collective consciousness in relation to art and nature.
 Inspired by the philosophical approach of John Cage, her installation Space Harp no.1 (2013) is based on his compositional processes.
 She exhibited her first lightscores for resonance music Musique Concrete (2014) in Wellington, NZ.

-Mann was recipient of the Iosefa Enari Award for Music from the Creative New Zealand Arts Pasifika Board (2013), and has been awarded grants from Creative New Zealand in support of the Pasif.ist album (2010), the Natalia Mann Trio (2013), and the Mercury album (2017) with David Long and Richard Nunns.
+Mann was recipient of the Iosefa Enari Award for Music from the Creative New Zealand Arts Pasifika Board (2013), and has been awarded grants from Creative New Zealand in support of the Pasif.ist album (2010), the Natalia Mann Trio (2013), and the Utterance album (2017) with David Long and Richard Nunns.
 She was composer/performer in collaboration with Neil Ieremia - Black Grace contemporary dance company (NZ 2011).